-- Earn 100 MOC points in the past five years, 60 of which need to have been in the past three years,
+- Earn 100 MOC points in the past five years (at least 20 in Medical Knowledge) or be participating in the MOC reciprocity program.

 - Have a self and senior attestation to meeting patient encounter thresholds on file in the past three years.

 You do not need to complete requirements in any particular order.
 However, if you do not complete the requirements within three years of entering the program, you will be prompted to resubmit the initial attestation to update your practice information.
 Your Physician Portal will show your outstanding requirements for earning the certificate.

-The FPHM certification issued is contingent upon participating in Maintenance of Certification (MOC).
-The certification will remain valid as long as you continue to participate in the MOC program.
+The FPHM certificate issued is contingent upon participating in Maintenance of Certification (MOC).
+Once earned, the certificate will remain valid as long as you continue to meet the MOC program requirements.

-- You are eligible to take the Hospital Medicine MOC exam upon being approved to enter the program.
+You are eligible to take a Hospital Medicine MOC assessment upon being approved to enter the program.

-- Only the Hospital Medicine MOC exam or the Hospital Medicine Knowledge Check-In (once it launches in 2020) satisfies the exam requirement for the FPHM MOC program.
+- The traditional Hospital Medicine MOC exam or the Hospital Medicine Knowledge Check-In (once it launches in 2020) satisfies the exam requirement for the FPHM MOC program.

-- If you are in the FPHM MOC program, you can also sit for the Internal Medicine MOC exam or, if eligible, the Knowledge Check-In.
+- While you are in the FPHM MOC program, you can also take the Internal Medicine MOC exam or, if eligible, the Knowledge Check-In.

 - If you take the Internal Medicine MOC exam or Knowledge Check-In while in the FPHM MOC program, these assessments and any valid MOC points will be applied to the Internal Medicine certification upon withdrawal from the FPHM program.

-In order to achieve the designation of board certified in Internal Medicine with a Focused Practice in Hospital Medicine, in addition to passing the Hospital Medicine MOC exam or Knowledge Check-In (once it launches in 2020) and maintaining an unrestricted medical license, participants must earn 100 self-evaluation points in the past five years, 20 points of which must be medical knowledge) or be participating in the MOC reciprocity program.
+In order to achieve the designation of board certified in Internal Medicine with a Focused Practice in Hospital Medicine, in addition to passing the Hospital Medicine MOC exam or Knowledge Check-In (once it launches in 2020) and maintaining an unrestricted medical license, participants must earn 100 MOC in the past five years, 20 points of which must be medical knowledge) or be participating in the MOC reciprocity program.

 If you have previously participated in MOC and earned self-evaluation points, your points may automatically be applied toward the self-evaluation requirements for the FPHM MOC program.